-Lastly, we can’t mention Norway, without recommending the remote Svalbard.
-This archipelago is located far north halfway to the north pole.
+Lastly, we can't mention Norway, without recommending a tour to remote Svalbard.
+This archipelago is located far north, halfway to the North Pole.
 It is a truly unforgettable location that few get to visit.

 For a getaway to an untouched region, this is your ideal destination.
 From the settlements, you could go on excursions onto the frozen landscape and maybe spot some of the local wildlife, including the elusive polar bear.

-Lapland spans the northern parts of Sweden and Finland.
-So you’ll find both Swedish Lapland and Finnish Lapland.
-Like Norway, parts of this region are located inside the Arctic Circle and northern lights belt, making them prime aurora territory.
+Lapland spans the northern parts of Sweden and Finland and so is separated into Swedish Lapland and Finnish Lapland.
+Like Norway, parts of this region are located inside the Arctic Circle and the "northern lights belt", making them prime aurora territory.

-If you visit the Laponian area in winter, you’re in for a winter wonderland.
-Not only because of the chances to see the northern lights, but because of its snowy and magical landscape.
-And what’s more?
+Visit Lapland between December and March and you're in for a winter wonderland.
+Not only is this because of the chances to see the northern lights, but because of its snowy and magical landscape.
+And what's more?
 You could even meet Santa!
 This region has it all.

 What makes Lapland so good for northern lights?
 The combination of dark winter skies, solar activity, and low light pollution.
 These are the best conditions for the northern lights to put on a spectacular show for you.